ISKCON: Pandava Sena

 Based out of Bhaktivedanta Manor of Watford UK, Pandava Sena is a youth organization started in 1994.
 It is composed of professionals and university students that host annual international mentorship and reunion retreats and weekly social gatherings.

 Pandava Sena has also established "KCSocs" or "Krishna Conscious Societies" across 30 universities in the UK.
 Many universities have similar student groups featuring youth from local ISKCON temples.

+Food relief

+ISKCON has operated food relief programmes in India.
+The ISKCON Food Relief Foundation was engaged by Municipal Corporation of Greater Mumbai to provide mid-day meals to students in government schools in 2008 and 2009.